Sic Parvis Magna Sample Chapter—History of Hawkins

 “Remember how long it took you to go from Tavistock to Plymouth?”

 “Half of the day after daylight broke,” said Francis.
-“And grandmother kept yelling at grandfather to not drive the horse hard.”
+“And Grandmother kept yelling at Grandfather not to drive the horse so hard.”

 John smiled.

 “Well, you were traveling at about the same speed as a ship under full sail.
 Perhaps a little slower.
 Father voyaged to Guinea, first.”
-His hand traced downward from Plymouth, then towards the right.
+His hand traced downward from Plymouth, then around an area called Costa da Guiné.
 “By ship, it’s just over a month to get there.”

 “A month?!”